lrusso/AssistBot/README.md

 ## Receiving the data

-There is a ChatBot.php sample of how the data may be received.
+There is a ChatBot.php file sample in this repository that shows how the data may be received.
 Is just an example.

 ## Demo: